Shazinsherif/Shazinsherif/README.md

 ## Hi there 👋

-Lead Data Analyst with over 2 years of experience in Ernst & Young, leveraging advanced analytical techniques, statistical modeling, and data visualization to drive business insights and decision-making.
+Lead Data Analyst with around 3.5 years of experience in Ernst & Young, leveraging advanced analytical techniques, statistical modeling, and data visualization to drive business insights and decision-making.
 Proficient in SQL, Python, Excel, and Power BI, with a strong background in data extraction, cleaning, and transformation.

 ## Skills